 - reduce unwanted sensory seeking and sensory avoiding behaviors

 - handle transitions with less stress

 Creating a Sensory Diet: The Ingredients

-It is strongly recommended that you work with an occupational therapist who specializes in sensory processing issues.
-One of the trickiest aspects of SPD is recognizing when a child is overreactive or underreactive in any given moment, and then calibrating sensory input to meet him where he is and then provide a “just right challenge” to help him move forward into a “just right” state of being.
+It is strongly recommended that you work with an occupational therapist who has a solid understanding of sensory processing issues.
+One of the trickiest aspects of sensory difficulty is recognizing when a child is overreactive or underreactive in any given moment, and then calibrating sensory input to meet him where he is and provide a “just right challenge” to help him move forward into a “just right” state of being.
 That’s why it’s so important to partner up with knowledgeable help.
 Our comprehensive book, Raising a Sensory Smart Child, which includes the Sensory Checklist you can print here, is geared toward building your “sensory smarts.”

 Print out these sensory diet activities to get started.
 You’ll need to modify them depending on your child’s age, arousal level (does she to rev up or relax?), whether she is in school, at home, or away, and whether or not you have special equipment available.
 See our Toys and Equipment page for items that provide valuable sensory input.
 Also check our Working with Schools page regarding sensory diet at school.

 Proprioceptive input (sensations from joints, muscles and connective tissues that underlie body awareness) can be obtained by lifting, pushing, and pulling heavy objects, including one’s own weight.
 A child can also stimulate the proprioceptive sense by engaging in activities that push joints together like pushing something heavy or pull joints apart like hanging from monkey bars.

 Make a “burrito” or “sandwich.”
 Firmly press on your child’s arms legs and back with pillows or make a “burrito” by rolling her up in a blanket.